 When, I started the C25K running program a few months back, I would occasionally think of him and how I wish that I could run like Stephen.
-He was such a great running; he asked me to go for a jog with him once.
-I took a few steps and he was gone.
+He was such a great runner.
+He asked me to go for a jog with him once; I took a few steps and he was gone.
 With those frog legs, that guy was out of there.
 I sat by the car and talked on the phone, until Stephen got finished with "our" jog.

 Whenever, I hear DMB, I think of him (but will never actually enjoy listening to them).
 When I hear Strawberry Fields or Keller Williams, I think of him pulling me into his mom's room to listen to "this great song that I had to hear (Freaker)."

 When I see beautifully colored leaves, I think of Stephen and his love for the outdoors and for landscaping.

 When I see a weeping willow, I think back to my childhood and the willow in front of his home.